 - The title of the song in the London version is "You Won't Succeed in Showbusiness".

 - In his book Outliers, Malcolm Gladwell claims the predominance of Jewish lawyers in New York City was due to a shift in business culture.
 For decades the Ivy League WASP-dominated law firms wouldn't sully their hands with the "dirty tricks" parts of business law (e.g., hostile takeovers), leaving those cases to the rising Jewish law firms.
 Around the late 1970s, "dirty tricks" became the established culture of big business, and the Jewish firms were poised to take advantage of it while the WASP firms struggled to adapt to the new paradigm.

 - For many centuries, Jews were prohibited from owning land and otherwise discriminated against.
 As a result, they wound up being merchants, moneylenders, and members of the new middle class.
-Christian and Muslim usury laws which made it a sin to collect interest also played a big role in getting Jews into finance.
+Christian and Muslim usury laws which made it a sin to collect interest also played a big role in getting Jews into finance (Jewish law prohibits charging interest on loans to other Jews, but not to Gentiles).
 Another profession that didn't require owning land or being a member of the upper classes was entertainment; in addition, "outsiders" have a different vantage point on the majority culture, which may help make them better entertainers.

 - Jews could also cross the borders between Christian and Muslim kingdoms and get an in to the economy on the other side that couldn't be gotten directly.
 As a bonus this also made them handy diplomats and spies on occasion.